England see off Australia at Twickenham

-England 32-15 Australia: First-half showing sets hosts on path to Twickenham victory
+England 32-15 Australia: First-half showing sets hosts on path to victory

 Last updated on .From the section Rugby Union